chronoxor/FastBinaryEncoding/README.md

 ### C++
 * C++ standard is limited to C++17 in order to have the implementation of [std::optional](https://en.cppreference.com/w/cpp/utility/optional);
+* C++ has no native support for decimal type.
+Currently decimal type is emulated with a double type.
+FBE does not use [GMPLib](https://gmplib.org) because of heavy dependency in generated source code;
 * JSON protocol is implemented using [RapidJSON](http://rapidjson.org) library.
   Therefore its headers should be available (header only library);